In this post (and the following) I'll introduce you to the aircraft in the fleet of OSM Aviation Academy.

 Maybe not the most important feature, but nevertheless a fun thing to know about!

-I will take you on a tour of the Diamond DA42, the schools two engine aircraft.
+Continue to read, when I give a tour of the Diamond DA42, the school's two-engine aircraft.

 If you're considering a career as a pilot - take our pilot test and find out if you have what it takes...